group-buex/kubernetes-the-hard-way-aws/docs/09-bootstrapping-kubernetes-workers.md

 ### Running commands in parallel with tmux

 [tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
-See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.
+See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.  (ctrl+b --> :set synchronize-panes on)

 ## Provisioning a Kubernetes Worker Node